Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 How much is covered depends whether or not you also take insulin.
 Specifically, someone who does not take insulin can get 100 test strips and 100 lancets every 3 months.
 Someone who takes insulin gets three times that, 300 tests strips and lancets, because their insulin dose may need to be adjusted based on their blood sugar readings.
 If you need more supplies, your healthcare provider will need to explain to Medicare why that is the case.

-Dr. Feke is an authority in the field, having Medicare experience on the frontlines with both patients and hospital systems.
+Dr. Feke is an expert in the field, having Medicare experience on the frontlines with both patients and hospital systems.
 To educate the public about ongoing issues with the program, she authored Medicare Essentials: A Physician Insider Reveals the Fine Print.
-She has been frequently referenced as a Medicare expert in the media and is a contributor to multiple online publications.
+Her analysis of Medicare issues is frequently referenced by the media and she is a contributor to multiple online publications.
 As founder of Diagnosis Life, LLC, she also posts regular content about health and wellness to her site at diagnosislife.com.

 Find a plan.